apolo-actions/filebrowser/README.md

 ### `preset`

 Resource preset, used to run the server.
-The first one in the `neuro config show` list by default.
+The first one in the `apolo config show` list by default.

 ### Example